 The maximum Power Level of the transmitter signal of about 25 mW can be manually reduced using a turning knob at the backside of the transmitter unit.
+Figure 3 shows the back plane of the transmitter housing.
 The turning knob is protected by a plastic cap.
 The power level display gives a value between 0 and 2000 as a proxy for the output power.